jgeraigery/SpotlightHelp/pages/ConnectAnalysisServices/analysisservices_drilldown_activity.md

 ---

-{% include note.html content="All times shown in the grids of the Activity drilldown are displayed as Greenwich mean time (GMT)." %}
+{% include note.html content="All times shown in the grids of the Activity drilldown are displayed as Greenwich mean time (GMT).
+This feature requires SQL Server Analysis Services 2008 or later." %}

 ## Connections page